Solar water heating: Evacuated tube

 Evacuated tube collectors (ETC) are a way to reduce the heat loss, inherent in flat plates.
 Since heat loss due to convection cannot cross a vacuum, it forms an efficient isolation mechanism to keep heat inside the collector pipes.
 Since two flat glass sheets are generally not strong enough to withstand a vacuum, the vacuum is created between two concentric tubes.
-Typically, the water piping in an ETC is therefore surrounded by two concentric tubes of glass separated by a vacuum that admits heat from the sun (to heat the pipe) but that limits heat loss.
 The inner tube is coated with a thermal absorber.
 Vacuum life varies from collector to collector, from 5 years to 15 years.

+In addition, evacuated tubes contain a very efficient inner system to transfer heat from the tubes to the water in the header at the top of the array.
+This comprises a copper tube partly filled with a volatile liquid, sealed at both ends, and running down the centre of the tube.
+The top end of this tube plugs into a socket in the (water filled) header.
+Heat absorbed by the evacuated tube causes some of the volatile liquid in the copper tube to evaporate and pass to the header.
+At the header the gas then condenses, releasing heat there, and the liquid runs back down inside the tube.

+Since the evacuated tubes themselves do not contain water, they are not vulnerable to frosting.
+The water passes through the thermally insulated header only, and in climates with moderate frosts, no draindown system is required.

+Also worth noting, since ETCs are (also) exposed on the underside: where they are installed raised from the roof (as in the illustration) they will capture not only direct heat from above, but also heat radiated from surrounding roof on the underside.

 Flat plate collectors are generally more efficient than ETC in full sunshine conditions.
 However, the energy output of flat plate collectors is reduced slightly more than ETCs in cloudy or extremely cold conditions.
 Most ETCs are made out of annealed glass, which is susceptible to hail, failing given roughly golf ball -sized particles.
-ETCs made from "coke glass," which has a green tint, are stronger and less likely to lose their vacuum, but efficiency is slightly reduced due to reduced transparency.
+ETCs made from "coke glass", which has a green tint, are stronger and less likely to lose their vacuum, but efficiency is slightly reduced due to reduced transparency.
 ETCs can gather energy from the sun all day long at low angles due to their tubular shape.